Saadat-Antor/credit_card_fraud_detection/README.md

 ## 2. EDA & Feature Engineering:
 1. Have used describe() and info() funcions of pandas to understand the dataset.
 Have found out that there was no missing values and all the data types were accurate and made sense.
-2. There were 1825 rows that are zero-dollar transactions and 27 out of them were flagged as fraud.
+2. There were 1825 rows that were zero-dollar transactions and 27 out of them were flagged as fraud.
 But it is not unusual in credit card transactions.
 3. The ```Time``` feature is quite important and its' distribution among two classes i.e. Class=0(normal) and Class=1(Fraud) shows that fraudulent transactions are more evenly distributed than the normal ones.
 The normal ones actually shows a cyclic distribution which indicates both 'peak' and 'off-peak' times.

 ![image](https://github.com/user-attachments/assets/fcf01da7-ca74-48fd-98c1-77aca37d156f)